StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/merging.md

 ## Overview

-Components from a custom instrumentation can be merged with pre-existing components in StackState.
-This allows you to:
+StackState can merge components from a custom instrumentation with pre-existing components.
+You can use this to:
-- Add extra attributes into pre-existing components.
+- Add extra attributes to pre-existing components.
 - Create custom relations for pre-existing components.
 - Influence the propagation of health state.
 For details, see the page [Span health state](span-health.md).

-Components with the [same identifier](#component-identifier) will be merged together in StackState.
+StackState will merge components with the [same identifier](#component-identifier).
 After merging, the original component will [inherit all properties](#merging-inheritance) from the component that merged with it.
 The component that was merged will no longer be visible.

 {% hint style="info" %}
 **Important to know when merging:**